Doom RPG: Reception

 The game received some awards including "2005 Mobile Game of the Year", "2005 Adventure/RPG of the Year", "Editor's Award", "Game of the Year", "Editor's Choice Award" and "Best Wireless Adventure Game".
 GameSpot gave Doom RPG a score of 8.6 out of a possible 10 in their review of the game.

+The game sold more than 1 million copies.